V-Sense/LFToolbox-CLIM_VSENSE/README.md

 - .WhiteProcDataFnameExtension = '.grid.json' (default, as in LF toolbox v0.4) / '.grid2.json' (use lensletGridModels computed from mlaCalibration)
 	- option defined in LFLytroDecodeImage.m

-(The results in [1] were generated using DecodeOptions.OptionalTasks='ColourCorrect'.
-For the other options, default values were used)

 ## References